gucci-on-fleek/context-packaging/README.md

    external sandboxing mechanisms (Docker, Bubblewrap, systemd-run, etc.).

+4. The ConTeXt Standalone Distribution distributes lexers/themes/plugins for various editors; TeX Live omits these files since editor support is outside its purview.

 Any other differences from the ConTeXt Standalone Distribution are considered bugs, so if you find any deviations in this package, please let me know, and I will fix it for the next release.